metaborg/documentation/source/langdev/manual/config.rst

       Build step that runs a target from an Ant build script.

-      - Format: phase, target to run, path to Ant build script.
-Use ``${path:root}/`` to point to a file relative to the language specification root.
+      - Format: phase, path to Ant build script, and target in the build script to execute
       - Example::

           build: